raspberrypilearning/codebreaker/en/step_5.md

   # Convert from counts to percentages
   for letter in freq:
     freq[letter] = freq[letter] / total_letters * 100

+--- /code ---

+--- /task ---

+--- task ---

+**Return** the frequency dictionary so it can be used elsewhere in your code.
+Leave a blnk line and type:

+--- code ---
+---
+language: python
+filename: main.py
+line_numbers: true
+line_number_start: 21
+line_highlights: 43
+---
+# Calculate the frequency of all letters in a piece of text

+def frequency(text):

+  text = list(text.lower()) # Lowercase the message and make it a list

+  # Create a dict of every letter, with a count of 0
+  freq = {}
+  for letter in alphabet:
+    freq[letter] = 0

+  # Count the letters in the message
+  total_letters = len(text)

+  for letter in text:
+    if letter in freq:
+      freq[letter] += 1

+  # Convert from counts to percentages
+  for letter in freq:
+    freq[letter] = freq[letter] / total_letters * 100

   return freq

 --- /code ---

 --- /task ---